Many businesses are currently searching for a new e-commerce solution. We asked two questions in our search for the best POS system:

 Generally, what we see over and over is that users report excellent functionality for the cost.
 Although there are a few mixed customer service reports, most small businesses report excellent customer service from ecomdash.
 No system is perfect, but ecomdash seems to give you the best value for your money.

-As e-commerce websites proliferate and more and more customers shop online, pawnbrokers cannot rely solely on their brick-and-mortar locations.
-The industry needs to keep up with the changing ways customers are finding and purchasing what they need.
+As e-commerce websites proliferate and more and more customers shop online, business owners cannot rely solely on their brick-and-mortar locations.
+They to keep up with the changing ways customers are finding and purchasing what they need.

-Without an integrated e-commerce solution, pawnbrokers will struggle to compete successfully because of the man hours required to accurately keep track of inventory.
+Without an integrated e-commerce solution, businesses will struggle to compete successfully because of the man hours required to accurately keep track of inventory.

-While many e-commerce solutions are expensive and frustrating to manage, a DIY POS that includes WordPress+WooCommerce, combined with Quickbooks and ecomdash, will be an effective, low-cost solution for most pawnbrokers.
+While many e-commerce solutions are expensive and frustrating to manage, a DIY POS that includes WordPress+WooCommerce, combined with Quickbooks and ecomdash, will be an effective, low-cost solution.

-If you’d like to talk about a customized solution for your pawn shop or other growing business, we’d love to get in touch.
+If you’d like to talk about a customized solution for your growing business, we’d love to get in touch.